-Vegan African Stew With Fillet Pieces & Rice
+Vegan African Stew with Fillet Pieces & Rice

 A delicious African inspired stew recipe full of texture and flavour for a comforting and filling feed.
 With a rich peanut and tomato sauce, this vegan African peanut stew goes perfectly with a fragrant ginger rice with a touch of chilli.
 Try this tasty vegan recipe for yourself to awaken your taste buds.